IT-TALAKA/info/README.md

 # IT-Talaka: Belarus worldwide Union

 IT-Talaka is an association of Belarusian IT-specialists around the world.
-The union is aimed at strengthening the IT-community, developing digital services for the civic society and representing Belarusian IT around the globe.
+The union is aimed at strengthening the IT-community, developing digital services for the civil society and representing Belarusian IT around the globe.

 [it-talaka.org](https://it-talaka.org)